JasperFx/marten/planning/MartenV4.md

 ### Snapshots & "Live" Projections

+TODO

 ## Async Daemon

 For v4, the Async Daemon needs to come in a couple different possible deployment configurations:

-1. "Classic" database polling mode -- no queueing, just something that polls for new events and runs the projections.
+1. "Classic" Polling-Based Mode -- no queueing, just something like the existing Async Daemon that polls for new events and runs the projections.
 I think this will be a near rewrite in v4, but there's some existing art in [Jasper's DurabilityAgent](http://jasperfx.github.io/documentation/durability/) that might help this along
-1. Messaging-based Mode -- use Rabbit MQ, Azure Service Bus, Kafka, etc. to gather up events and connect with the running projections
+1. Messaging-Based Mode -- use Rabbit MQ, Azure Service Bus, Kafka, etc. to gather up events and connect with the running projections

+For both modes, we've got these issues to solve:

+1. Assigning projection ownership between active nodes, including the distribution and segmentation of projection builders
+1. Triggering a projection rebuild?
+Or at least a switchover?
+1. Enforcing event ordering

+Some general thoughts:

+* Try to decouple the projections away from `IDocumentSession` as a way to make the projection code more efficient
+* By skipping the document session, we could go directly at individual `IStorageOperation` for updates maybe.
+Allowing us to more effectively parallelize the generation of document updates
+* Generate a new Postgresql function for projected documents that combines the progress tracking by projection, adds optimistic concurrency checks, and upserts an array of documents.
+Postgresql support for arrays makes this feasible
+* We need to support zero downtime projection rebuilds
+* For aggregations, introduce some caching on the aggregated documents as an optimization.
+Depending on the aggregation, this might not be super effective, but would be huge for rebuilding projections

+### Polling-Based Mode

+Just some thoughts:

+* Use [advisory locks](https://hashrocket.com/blog/posts/advisory-locks-in-postgres) for [leader election](https://en.wikipedia.org/wiki/Leader_election) of the async daemon.
+The question becomes though, do you try to do a coarse grained "active / ready standby" split where the entire async deamon runs on one node at a time, or do you try to get more fine-grained and try to spread different projections or segments of projections around to different nodes?

+* Inactive nodes will poll to try to take over the ownership of the active daemon

+### Messaging-Based Projections

+* Use some sort of messaging infrastructure to publish events to the running projection builders
+* Use some kind of centralized *Distributor* process to assign individual projections and projection segments to different running nodes.
+We'll need leader election *somehow* to handle that
+* We should have some out of the box solutions for this.
+I'm obviously interested initially in a [Jasper-based solution](https://jasperfx.github.io) that would add Rabbit MQ and Azure Service Bus support, with Kafka coming soon.
+It'd take some additional work in Jasper to add the idea of "sticky" processes, but Jasper already has Marten integration w/ outbox support that would come in handy here.

 ### Rebuilding Projections

+TODO -- Be nice to do this with zero downtime.
+Will need a solution even for inline projections.

+There's some room for optimizations:

+* If it's aggregating, rebuild one aggregate at a time so you have perfect cache hits on the aggregated document
+* If you can detect when an aggregate would be deleted anyway because it's "finished", don't rebuild anything
+* Much more parallelization